 An insurance company may allege that an insured person “failed to cooperate”.
 An insured individual is required to cooperate with the insurance company, but they may use this excuse unfairly, alleging falsely that you were uncooperative in some way.
 When this reason for failing to pay a claim is used in a manner simply to avoid paying claims, the insurance company must be held accountable.

 Your insurance company is required to fully evaluate your claim.
 Subsequently, they must pay you in full under the written terms of your policy.
 When you file a claim, you expect to be paid under the terms of the legal contract.
-When your claim is not evaluated by your insurance company, leading to a denial or being paid far less than your contract states, you have a case of insurance bad faith – a failure the company’s duty to act in good faith with its policyholders.
+When your claim is not evaluated by your insurance company, leading to a denial or being paid far less than your contract states, you have a bad faith case – a failure the company’s duty to act in good faith with its policyholders.

-When an insurance company unfairly denies a claim, failing to deliver under the terms of an insurance policy, it may be a case of insurance bad faith.
+When an insurance company unfairly denies a claim, failing to deliver under the terms of a life insurance policy, it may be a case of insurance bad faith.
 These cases vary widely, but in general terms, if you were told that you were not covered when you believed you were, an insurance bad faith claim may be possible.

 When an insurance company fails to settle a suit against you, it can constitute bad faith.
 In some cases, an insurance company does not settle a claim under the limits of your policy.
 Insurance companies are required to act in the interests of the insured person when engaged in settlement negotiations with a claimant.